 The estimation of share purchase warrants requires the selection of an appropriate valuation model and consideration as to the inputs necessary for the valuation model chosen.
-The Company has made estimates as to the volatility of its own share price, the forfeiture rate, the probable life of share purchase warrants, and the time of exercise of those warrants.
-The Company uses the Black-Scholes valuation model.
+The Company has made estimates as to the volatility of its own share price, the probable life of share purchase warrants, and the time of exercise of those warrants.
+The model used by the Company is the Black-Scholes valuation model.